SkeletonsAreBad/the-wheel/README.md

 -   "has downgraded to 1.8"
 -   "has vanished"
 -   "can now make concrete"
--   "is feeling lucky"
+-   "is very healthy"
 -   "found a coin"

 ### Negative

 -   "has been sent far away"
--   "has unlocked rocket boots"
+-   "has unlocked sonic shoes"
 -   "is very hungry"
 -   "has displeased the wheel"
 -   "has made some new friends"